margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When sitting alone in bed, someone on the other side of the world is feeling the same way.
 While I'm walking by a car today I love remembering a moment of walking by a running car in another city.
 While walking by apartments here I love thinking of apartments in another place.
+When buying coffee and filling a cup with hot chocolate, I remember filling up a coffee cup in another place at another time.

+It's all one.

 <br>